krischer/seishub.plugins.how_to_extend_seishub/README.md

 Python modules are installed with the help of the `setup.py` file.
 The `setup.py` file in this module is commented and should be self-explanatory.
 Change things as you see fit.
-The only necessary change is to swap **all** occurrences of `seishub.plugins.template` with `seishub.plugins.simpleEvents`.
+The only necessary change is to swap **ALL** occurrences of `seishub.plugins.template` with `seishub.plugins.simpleEvents`.